fcfort/betterment-csv-chrome/README.md

 ## Related projects

 I wrote a command-line version that parses PDF files and outputs CSV.
 See [github.com/fcfort/betterment-pdf-to-csv](https://github.com/fcfort/betterment-pdf-to-csv).
-This is similar but done entirely client-side as a Chrome extension.
+This project is similar but done entirely client-side as a Chrome extension.

 ## License